 4. Make your sleep a priority.

-Parents who are sleep-deprived may have a harder time caring for their new baby.
-Sleeping when the baby sleeps, asking for help from friends and family, and going to bed at a consistent time each night are all ways to make sure that you are rested enough to care for yourself and your baby.
+Parents who dont get enough sleep may have a harder time caring for their new baby.
+Sleeping when the baby sleeps, asking for help from friends and family, and going to bed at a consistent time each night are all ways to make sure that you’re rested enough to care for yourself and your baby.
 If your baby is sleeping in your room, make sure they are in a separate crib, cradle, or bassinet.
 Avoid falling asleep with the baby in your arms or in your bed to prevent injury to your baby.

 5. Remember, there is no right way to sleep train.